BloodLantern/TowerDefense/README.md

 Keep in mind that most of the above information can be seen in the tower panel either directly or by hovering over a text, image of value.

 ### **Enemies**
-All the information about enemies can be found in the bestiary in the main menu.
+All the information about enemies can be found in the bestiary accessible from the main menu.

 ### **Glossary**
 #### Damage: